 You can get money out from ATM machines where I was in Moscow and St Petersburg, and you could also get money from major banks.

-I recommend you keep some cash on you at all times, particularly if you are going to eat out or accept any goods or services ahead of purchasing so that you don’t get caught out not being able to pay.
+I recommend you keep some cash on you at all times, particularly if you are going to eat out or accept any goods or services ahead of purchase so that you don’t get caught out not being able to pay.

 7. Public Transport is the Best Way to Get Around Cities like Moscow and St Petersburg